 How can undergraduates get involved with the lab?

 Our research team includes a large group of undergraduate students who help us collect, code, and enter data.
 Undergraduate students typically obtain direct experience with children, adolescents, and their families.
 The experience is designed to help students gain skills that are required for admission in the top doctoral programs in psychology.
 Undergraduates may work as volunteers, work-study employees, or to receive course credit (e.g., Directed Reading/Research).
+As of summer 2021, undergraduates will work primarily on the Girls Cycle project, which examines how changes in stress responsivity throughout the menstrual cycle contributes to risk of depression, self-harm, and suicidality for adolescent girls.

 Our work benefits from the inclusion of many perspectives and diverse points of view.
 Our lab also has a long-standing commitment to cultivate a more diverse new generation of psychological scientists and practitioners.
 If you join our lab, you will be expected to participate in ongoing discussions about many forms of diversity, including racial/ethnic, gender/sexual, and religious differences.